 Both systems use versions of their respective ocean reanalysis to create initial conditions.
 In CMCC-SPS3, the initial conditions are based on C-GLORS (Storto and Masina, 2016), while in ECMWF-SEAS5 they are based on ECMWF ORAS5 (Zuo et al., 2019).
-Both reanalyses use identical horizontal resolutions (0.25°) and the same sea ice model (LIM2), while the number of vertical levels is 75 and 50 for ECMWF-SEAS5 and CMCC-SPS3 respectively.
+Both reanalyses use identical horizontal resolutions (0.25°), while the number of vertical levels is 75 and 50 for ECMWF-SEAS5 and CMCC-SPS3 respectively.
+The model for sea-ice is also different (see Table 1).
 Both use atmospheric forcing from ERA-Interim until 2016, and ECMWF's NWP analysis thereafter.
 Both systems used a variant of the CORE bulk formulation, although ORAS5 also includes wave forcing.
 Both systems assimilate temperature and salinity profiles, and altimeter derived sea-level anomalies, but the assimilation methods and observational datasets also differ.
-C-GLORS uses the 3D-variational data assimilation scheme OceanVar (Dobricic and Pinardi, 2008; Storto and Masina, 2016), while ORAS5 uses NEMOVAR.
+C-GLORS uses the 3D-variational data assimilation scheme OceanVar (Dobricic and Pinardi, 2008; Storto and Masina, 2016), while

+ORAS5 uses NEMOVAR.
 Thus, within the ocean component alone there are several factors which may contribute to differences in forecast output between the two systems.